What is Perlite? What is Perlite made of?

 - For seed starting, mix it half and half with Peaceful Valley soilless mix, Quickroot.

 - For cuttings, use the same blend or as much as 100% perlite.

 - In your garden beds, apply a 2" layer at the same time you apply compost and other soil amendments in the spring, and work it into the top 6 –12" of soil.
 One application will help keep your soil light and loose for several years.

-- For container gardens and potted plants, use up to 1/3 perlite per container.
+- For container gardens, potted plants and raised beds, use up to 1/3 perlite per container.
 Succulents and orchids especially love perlite, and their potting soil can be mixed with half or even more perlite depending on the species.

-- Perlite is also good for your lawn.
+- Perlite is also good for your lawn and promotes root growth.
 Broadcast it evenly across the whole lawn, where it will work its way into the soil over time.
-To help the perlite get into the root zone quicker, spike or plug your lawn first.
+To help the the amendment get into the root zone quicker, spike or plug your lawn first.

-- Perlite is also great for storing bulbs overwinter, to keep them fresh for planting in spring.
-Just alternate layers of perlite and bulbs, cover with more perlite, and store in a cool, dark, dry place.
+- This soil amendment is also great for storing bulbs overwinter, to keep them fresh for planting in spring.
+Just alternate layers of fine perlite and bulbs, cover with more perlite, and store in a cool, dark, dry place.

 Perlite vs. Vermiculite, Pumice vs. Perlite